By USAF Officer Training School, Air University, Maxwell AFB, AL

-Weekend travel will vary depending on the 23d Training Squadron Commander's direction and/or hazardous weather conditions, but trainees are not authorized to stay off of the OTS Complex overnight during training.
+Weekend travel will vary depending on the DET 12 Commander's direction and/or hazardous weather conditions, but trainees are not authorized to stay off of the OTS Complex overnight during training.
 During the weekend you will not be allowed to travel off base (except for religious accommodation purposes).

 Our curriculum is broken down into several areas:

 We are going to teach you marching skills.
 This is the most effective method of moving a large mass of people from one area to another.
 In addition, it reinforces self-discipline, teamwork and leadership.
 We will give you the basic skills and expect you to practice them.
 Everyone must be able to effectively march (lead) a flight in drill.

 We cover the importance of maintaining a good physical fitness program.
 You will participate in a daily aerobic/anaerobic program.
 A fitness diagnostic will be administered at the beginning of training.
 Failure to attain AF fitness standards will result in a referral training report.
 Additionally, you will participate in several outdoor leadership exercises requiring physical fitness.